HaxeFoundation/haxe/README.md

 You can try Haxe directly from your browser at [try.haxe.org](https://try.haxe.org)!

-For more information about Haxe, head to the [offical Haxe website](https://haxe.org).
+For more information about Haxe, head to the [official Haxe website](https://haxe.org).

 ## License